 It seems like every day blurs into one at this point, making us lose track of things.
 Carve out times in the week to commit to exercise.
 Mornings are a peak time to schedule your workout, kicking off your day feeling invigorated.
 You’ll likely burn out if you try to work out every day, so pick a few days out of the week when starting off.
 This will help you get into the rhythm of things while also restoring some structure back into your everyday life.

 You get what you put into it.
 If you’re doing something you’re not enjoying, you’re not going to reap the full benefits.
-Grab your quarantine buddy and go on a bike ride or hit the tennis courts.
+Grab a buddy and go on a bike ride or hit the tennis courts.
 Switch up your exercises.
 This’ll add some variety while getting you outside of your four walls.
-While you do these exercises that benefit the body and the brain, be sure to keep six feet away!
-Social distancing doesn’t necessarily mean hiding inside, but it does mean being mindful of who we’re around.